Aylur/ags-docs/src/content/docs/config/installation.md

 nix run github:Aylur/ags
 ```

-for activating binary add this lines to your configuration:
+for activating binary cache add this lines to your configuration:

 ```nix
 {